Vacation days are precious.

 October is much the same – most schools offer a fall break for a quick getaway – but you do run the risk of cooler temperatures invading.

-If you’re going to come to the Smokies in winter, December is the only logical choice.
-Dollywood is magical in December and the holiday shopping is at its peak.
+If you’re going to come to the Smokies in winter, December is the logical choice.
+Dollywood is magical in December and holiday shopping is at its peak.

 Nighttime temperatures will be cool enough to give the right feeling for the season.
 And the spirit of the yule is enough to make up for the depressingly brown mountains.

-It’s the best time to drive around and see Christmas lights or go snow tubing or skiing up at Ober Gatlinburg.
+It’s the best time to drive around and see Christmas lights or go snow tubing or skiing up at Ober Mountain.

-Of course, temperatures are always cooler in the higher elevations.
+Of course, temperatures are always cooler in higher elevations, so be sure to bundle up.

 What is your favorite time to visit the Smoky Mountains in Tennessee or North Carolina?
 Let us know in the comments!